Caution: The below content is general information only and should not be taken as tax or legal advice.

 - Students whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student's employer or a government entity, such as the Department of Veterans' Affairs or the Department of Defense.

-Students at NWTC have the option to GO GREEN and consent to receive their upcoming 1098-T tax form electronically by January 13, 2015.
-To give your consent, please log into My.Financials, click My Account, My Profiles, and Paperless 1098-T. Note: If you have completed this step in a previous year, you will not need to do it again.
+Students at NWTC have the option to GO GREEN to receive their upcoming 1098-T tax form electronically.
+Please log into My.Financials, click My Account, My Profiles, and Paperless 1098-T. Note: If you have completed this step in a previous year, you will not need to do it again.
 View step by step directions on how to view the 1098T electronically.
 If you are having issues viewing your 1098T online, try these helpful tips on different browsers.

 Benefits to receiving the Form 1098-T electronically vs. through regular postal mail:

 - Online delivery provides 24/7 access to the Form 1098-T.